 The mosquito Aedes aegyptii transmits dengue, yellow fever and chikungunya viruses to humans, especially in tropical urban and suburban areas [29, 30, 31].
 A range of modifications of the species’ genome that may lead to its eradication are being developed, including a strain that has healthy, fertile males but wingless females [32].
 If release of this strain reduces transmission of disease, development of transgenic strains may be attempted for other mosquito species, and for other flying insects that are thought to have negative impacts on human health.
 The potential impacts of such releases on conservation are unclear.
 Little is known about the ecological role of particular mosquito species as food for insectivorous species, or in regulating populations of other species by transmitting disease or reducing fitness of individuals [33, 34].

+Need to add Wickson (2010) Nature 466 1041

 Nitric acid rain